openregister/demo-cookie-cutter/README.md

 pip install cookiecutter
 ```

-Clone the repo and then run cookiecutter with the directory you checkout out as an argument:
+Clone the repo and then run cookiecutter with the directory you just checked out as an argument:

 ```
 cookiecutter demo-cookiecutter